singh-man/books/crackingTheCoding/16_moderate.md

 ```
 Both implementations are O(WH), whereWis the  width of the  matrix  and  His the  height.

-> Note:  Many people say "O(N)" or "O(N²)'; as though Nhas some inherent meaning.
+> Note:  Many people say "O(N)" or "O(N²)", as though N has some inherent meaning.
 It doesn't.
 Suppose this were  a square matrix.
 You could describe the  runtime as O(N) or O(N²).
 Both are correct, depending on what you mean by N. The runtime is O(N²), where N is the length of one side.
 Or, if N is the  number of cells, it is O(N).
 Be careful  by what you mean by N. In fact, it might be safer to just  not  use  Nat all when there's any ambiguity as to what it could mean.

 Some people will miscompute the runtime to be O(N⁴), reasoning that the computeSize method could take as long as O(N²) time and you might call it as much as O(N²) times (and apparently assuming an NxN matrix, too).
 While those are both basically correct statements, you can't just multiply them together.
 That's because as a single call to computeSize gets more expensive, the number of times it is called goes down.

 For example, suppose the very first call to computeSize goes through the entire matrix.
-That might take
-O(N²) time, but then we never call computeSize again.
+That might take O(N²) time, but then we never call computeSize again.

 Another way to compute this is to think about how many times each cell is "touched" by either call.
 Each cell will be touched once by the computePondSizes function.
 Additionally, a cell might be touched once by each of its adjacent cells.
 This is still a constant number of touches per cell.
 Therefore, the overall runtime is O(N²) on an NxN matrix or, more generally, O(WH).

 **16.20  T9:** On old cell phones, users typed on a numeric keypad and the phone would provide a list of words that matched these numbers.
-Each digit mapped to a set of O - 4 letters.
+Each digit mapped to a set of 0 - 4 letters.
 Implement an algorithm to return a list of matching  words, given a sequence  of digits.
 You are provided a list of valid words (provided in whatever data structure you'd like).
 The mapping is shown  in the diagram below:

 ![](media/16_20_1.JPG)